 Scoring Panel members will rate an applicant's response to each Rating Factor on a scale from 0 to 5, according to the Six-Point Rating Scale shown below.
-For each Rating Factor, the rating point received is then weighted according to the "Percent of Total Value" column associated with the Rating Factor to arrive at the final Weighted Rating Factor Score.
-The Weighted Rating Factor Scores are then added together for a Total Score.
+Each Rating Factor then will be weighted according to the Percent of Total Value (as determined by the ESC)

 Preference points are added to the Total Score, as applicable.
 The Maximum Possible Proposal Score is 204.